)

 Nationwide and Travelers each have similar Insurify Quality (IQ) Scores.
 Both companies offer a variety of endorsements, including accident forgiveness, gap insurance, rental car coverage, and others.
 Both insurers offer excellent discounts, but Travelers offers a slightly bigger selection, including a discount for hybrids/EVs, which is hard to find with other companies.

 In terms of cost, Nationwide is the clear winner.
-Nationwide’s average liability-only premium is $84 per month, whereas Travelers’ average liability-only premium is $90 per month.
+Nationwide’s average liability-only premium is $84 per month, whereas Travelers’ average liability-only premium is $100 per month.
 But Travelers has more discounts than Nationwide, which could help you reduce your rate.

 Below, you can see how Nationwide vs. Travelers compare on a few important factors.

-J.D.
-Power customer satisfaction score806 out of 1,000806 out of 1,000
+| J.D.
+Power customer satisfaction score | 806 out of 1,000 | 806 out of 1,000 |

-Number of states where it operates4848
+| Number of states where it operates | 48 | 48 |

-• Our editorial team spent 350 hours developing the Insurify Quality (IQ) Score and scoring insurance companies.
+Our editorial team spent more than 350 hours developing the Insurify Quality (IQ) Score and scoring insurance companies.
 The IQ Score objectively analyzes and calculates a score for insurers using more than 15 crucial criteria.
-Criteria are weighted by importance to the consumer — factors such as customer reviews and affordability influence the score more than availability and third-party ratings.
+The team weighted criteria by importance to the consumer — factors such as customer reviews and affordability influence the score more than availability and third-party ratings.

-We rate each company on a 1 to 5 scale based on five categories: financial ratings, customer satisfaction, affordability, customer support and transparency, and availability.
-We update ratings once a year or as more recent information becomes available.
+We rate each company on a 1 to 10 scale based on five categories: financial ratings, customer satisfaction, affordability, customer support and transparency, and availability.
+Insurify updates ratings once a year or as more recent information becomes available.

-• Third-party financial ratings: We use data from AM Best, S&P, Moody's, and more to compare insurance companies’ credit and ability to pay out future claims.
+- Third-party financial ratings: Insurify uses data from AM Best, S&P, Moody’s, and more to compare insurance companies’ credit and ability to pay out future claims.

-• Customer satisfaction: To calculate this score, Insurify analyzed more than 20,000 customer reviews across 155 car insurance companies.
-We also considered third-party ratings from J.D.
+- Customer satisfaction: To calculate this score, Insurify analyzed more than 55,000 customer reviews across 155 car insurance companies.
+We also consider third-party ratings from J.D.
 Power, the National Association of Insurance Commissioners, and Trustpilot.

-• Affordability: Our data scientists analyzed more than 90 million real-time auto insurance rates from our partners across the United States, as well as available discounts, to calculate an affordability score.
+- Affordability: Our data scientists analyzed more than 90 million real-time auto insurance rates from our partners across the U.S., as well as available discounts, to calculate an affordability score.

-• Customer support and transparency: This measures coverage options, ease of claims filing, and the insurer's transparency surrounding discounts, coverages, and claims process.
+- Customer support and transparency: This measures coverage options, ease of claims filing, and the insurer's transparency surrounding discounts, coverages, and claims process.

-• Availability and reach: Insurify identified the number of states in which insurers offer coverage and company size by market share to score availability and reach.
+- Availability and reach: Insurify scores availability and reach by identifying the number of states in which insurers offer coverage and company size by market share.

 Nationwide